novakboskov/larva/README.md

                  [larva "0.1.0-SNAPSHOT"]]
 ```

-Now you can start REPL and run:
+Now you can fire REPL and run:

 ``` clojure
 (require '[larva.frameworks.luminus.build :as larva])